jbest/regex-repo/README.md

 This project is in a very early stage and will rely on the contributions of regexperts (hello iDigBio Hackathoners).

+[Here](/docs/repo-contents.md) is a sample of how the contents of the repository might be displayed.
+This document is generated in the build and test process (see below).

 ## RegEx Documents
 Each regular expression has a YAML-formatted document in the ./regex directory.
 Below is a sample of the document contents.